gnoopy/gnoopy.github.io/_posts/2018-03-19-change-wifi-ip-address-with-one-command.md

 ---
-title: Change wifi IP address with one command
+title: Change Network Location with one command
 layout: post_page
 ---